Super-NES/beautiful-jekyll/team.md

 {% include team.html %}

-{: .center}
+{: .center.spacing}
 ### We are looking for our next opportunity!
-If you would like to connect further, click us to get in touch!{:marginTop="20"}
+If you would like to connect further, click us to get in touch!